Major Challenges Facing the Professional Services Industry Today

 2. Resource Management & Utilization

-For project-based firms, resources are the most important element when it comes to ensuring growth, profitability, and longevity.
+For project-driven organizations, such as consulting, technology services, architecture and engineering, and software publisher firms, resources are the most important element when it comes to ensuring growth, profitability, and longevity.

 Successful firms must zoom out and focus on the big picture — making decisions about the direction of the company by weighing a long list of competing variables.